pjfanning/xmlbeans/xkit/README.txt

     Armed with the XMLBeans source code and the basic docs, you're ready to program.
 Things you need to know:

-    * The org.apache.xmlbeans package has all the public classes for XMLBeans.
+    * The org.apache.poi.xmlbeans package has all the public classes for XMLBeans.
 Programs should not need to call anything else in xbean.jar directly.